 An International Batch of Oscar Nominated Live Action Shorts

-Once again, ShortsHD is bringing this year’s batch of Oscar nominated Live Action and Animated Short Films to a global audience.
-In the United States, check your local Landmark theater to see if either Showcase is now playing.
+Once again, ShortsTV has brought this year’s batch of Oscar nominated Live Action, Documentary, and Animated Short Films to a global audience.
 Here’s our rundown of the Live Action films, chiming in from all over the globe.